 The most primitive methods of meat preservation and the most dependable ones require a lot of human energy.
 These would be smoking, making jerky, and making pemmican.

 What is pemmican and why should it be of interest to you?

 Pemmican is a nutritious, preserved food created by the women of Native American tribes.
 The term Pemmican is derived from pimii, the Cree-Chippewa word for fat.
 Pemmican consists of a mixture of cooked, dried and shredded buffalo meat, or fish, which is combined with melted fat.
-The pemmican was tightly packed into a bag made of buffalo skin and used as a convenient type of long lasting food.
+The food was tightly packed into a bag made of buffalo skin.
+It was used as a convenient type of long-lasting food.